 Individuals who receive health benefits through work have probably not been greatly impacted by the ACA.

-Employees who work for small companies (employers with fewer than 50 employees) may have been impacted in a more broad way.
-Small companies are required to offer health and dental plans that contain the essential health benefits, including a defined pediatric dental benefit.
-If you work for a small company, you likely saw changes to your plans.
+Employees who work for companies with fewer than 50 employees (or fewer than 100 employees in some states) may have been impacted in a broader way.
+These companies are required to offer health and dental plans that contain certain essential health benefits, including a defined pediatric dental benefit.

-To help the employees of our small-company customers comply with Health Care Reform, MetLife added the defined pediatric dental benefit to most* of our dental benefit plans.
-So, many of you will be able to continue choosing dental benefits like you do today.
+- We added the defined pediatric dental benefit to most* of our dental benefit plans.
+Our intent is to ensure that many of you will be able to continue choosing dental benefits in the same way you have always done.

 Here is what you can do.

 Pay close attention to communications from your medical or dental benefit carriers, or your company's HR department, especially if you work for a small company.